RazzyDM847/omniwallet/README.md

-# Omniwallet: A multi-currency web wallet from Mastercoin
+kip# Omniwallet: A multi-currency web wallet from Mastercoin

 ## What is the OmniLayer/OmniProtocol?